You-Gao/Blog/_life/2024-12-28-future-studies.md

 <br/>
 ---
 [^1]: Probably disingenuous to call foundational cs thinking and knowledge tutorial hell, but hey.
-[^2]: i.e. how Node.js redirects logs to term instead of F12 console in a browser.
+[^2]: i.e., how Node.js redirects logs to term instead of F12 console in a browser.
-[^3]: The one piece is real.
+[^3]: The one-piece is real.